 *As an Amazon Associate, I earn a small commission from qualifying purchases.

 - 2 cups gluten free chocolate cake baked

-- 1/2 cup frosting
+- ½ cup frosting

-- 1 1/2 cups dark chocolate
+- 1 ½ cups dark chocolate

 - sprinkles optional

-Break off small bits of cake pop dough and roll into balls.
+- Use a small cookie scoop to break off small bits of cake pop dough and use your hands to roll it into balls.
 Place on wax paper.

-Dip each cake pop into the melted chocolate.
+- Dip each cake pop into the melted chocolate.
 Cover with sprinkles if you like.

 - Place in the refrigerator 1 hour until chilled.